tensorflow/community/rfcs/20191212-keras-categorical-inputs.md

 ### Alternatives Considered
 An alternative is to provide solutions on top of feature columns.
 This will make user code to be slightly cleaner but far less flexible.

+### Performance Implications
+End to End benchmark should be same as other preprocessing layers.

+### Dependencies
+This proposal does not add any new dependencies.

+### Engineering Impact
+These changes will include more layers and thus binary size and build time.
+It will not impact startup time.
+This code can be tested in its own and maintained in its own buildable unit.

+### Platforms and Environments
+This proposal should work in all platforms and environments.

+### Best Practices, Tutorials and Examples
+This proposal does not change the best engineering practices.

 ### Compatibility
 No backward compatibility issues.

+### User Impact
+User facing changes to migrate feature column based Keras modeling to preprocessing layer based Keras modeling, as the example workflow suggests.

 ## Code Snippets